thedoomed/EyeStep-CPP/README.txt

 const auto inst = disa_read(0xDEADBEEF); // store the instruction information into `inst`

+We can print the raw text translation of this instruction by doing: std::cout << inst.data << std::endl;

-Let's say, we're hoping to identify eax, ebp, and 8, programatically.
+Now let's say, we're hoping to identify eax, ebp, and 8, programatically.
 The first thing we do is make sure it contains a source and destination operand:

 if (inst.flags & OP_SRC_DEST)